igorwojda/android-showcase/README.md

 ### Module dependencies

 This is simplified diagram of dependencies between gradle modules.
+Notice that due usage of Android `dynamic-feature` module dependencies are reversed (feature modules are depending on `app` module, not other way around).

 ![module_dependencies](https://github.com/igorwojda/android-showcase/blob/master/misc/image/module_dependencies.png?raw=true)

 ### Feature structure

-Each feature is maximally isolated (code contained in the feature module) to provide better separation of concerns in the codebase.
-Single feature contains own set of the Clean Architecture layers (`Presentation`/`Domain`/`Data`), so it can be developed in isolation, independently from other features.
+Each feature is isolated into separate module to provide better separation of concerns in the codebase.
+This allows for feature to be developed in isolation, independently from other features.
+Each feature module contains own set of the Clean Architecture layers (`Presentation`/`Domain`/`Data`).

 ![feature_structure](https://github.com/igorwojda/android-showcase/blob/master/misc/image/feature_structure.png?raw=true)